-- Nine broadly represented subcommittees, each focused on one of the Plan's chapters, with a Steering Committee overseeing the process.
-These subcommittees met periodically throughout the drafting process; - A series of public meetings throughout the course of the project (February 2013 to February 2014), focusing on specific aspects of the Master Plan; - A website created solely for the purpose of this project where residents could access information about the Plan, learn about the public meetings and also connect directly with the project managers; - A community survey that was advertised through traditional means via the local newspapers and the City's website, through social media using Facebook and Twitter and through various email list serves compiled by local officials and the City; and - At least five broad public meetings with the City Council and the Planning Board to review the draft document in its entirety and to vote to adopt the document.
+- Nine broadly represented subcommittees, each focused on a Plan chapter, with a Steering Committee overseeing the process.
+These subcommittees met periodically throughout the drafting process; - A series of public meetings throughout the first, information-gathering phase of the project (February 2013 to February 2014), focusing on specific aspects of the Master Plan; - A website created solely for the purpose of this project where residents could access information about the Plan, learn about the public meetings and also connect directly with the project managers; - A community survey that was advertised through traditional means via the local newspapers and the City's website, through social media using Facebook and Twitter and through various email list serves compiled by local officials and the City; and - At least six broad public meetings with the City Council and the Planning Board to review the draft document and to vote to adopt the document in its entirety.